Birefringence: Medicine

 In ophthalmology, binocular retinal birefringence screening of the Henle fibers (photoreceptor axons that go radially outward from the fovea) provides a reliable detection of strabismus and possibly also of anisometropic amblyopia.
 In healthy subjects, the maximum retardation induced by the Henle fiber layer is approximately 22 degrees at 840 nm.
-Furthermore, scanning laser polarimetry uses the birefringence of the optic nerve fibre layer to indirectly quantify its thickness, which is of use in the assessment and monitoring of glaucoma.
+Furthermore, scanning laser polarimetry uses the birefringence of the optic nerve fiber layer to indirectly quantify its thickness, which is of use in the assessment and monitoring of glaucoma.
 Polarization-sensitive optical coherence tomography measurements obtained from healthy human subjects have demonstrated a change in birefringence of the retinal nerve fiber layer as a function of location around the optic nerve head.
 The same technology was recently applied in the living human retina to quantify the polarization properties of vessel walls near the optic nerve.
+While retinal vessel walls become thicker and less birefringent in patients who suffer from hypertension, hinting at a decrease in vessel wall condition, the vessel walls of diabetic patients do not experience a change in thickness, but do see an increase in birefringence, presumably due to fibrosis or inflammation.

 Birefringence characteristics in sperm heads allow the selection of spermatozoa for intracytoplasmic sperm injection.
 Likewise, zona imaging uses birefringence on oocytes to select the ones with highest chances of successful pregnancy.
 Birefringence of particles biopsied from pulmonary nodules indicates silicosis.

 Dermatologists use dermatoscopes to view skin lesions.
 Dermoscopes use polarized light, allowing the user to view crystalline structures corresponding to dermal collagen in the skin.
 These structures may appear as shiny white lines or rosette shapes and are only visible under polarized dermoscopy.

 Stress-induced birefringence

 Isotropic solids do not exhibit birefringence.
 When they are under mechanical stress, birefringence results.
 The stress can be applied externally or is "frozen in" after a birefringent plastic ware is cooled after it is manufactured using injection molding.
 When such a sample is placed between two crossed polarizers, colour patterns can be observed, because polarization of a light ray is rotated after passing through a birefringent material and the amount of rotation is dependent on wavelength.
 The experimental method called photoelasticity used for analyzing stress distribution in solids is based on the same principle.
-There has been recent research on using stress induced birefringence in a glass plate to generate an Optical vortex and full Poincare beams (optical beams that have every possible polarization state across a cross-section).
+There has been recent research on using stress-induced birefringence in a glass plate to generate an optical vortex and full Poincare beams (optical beams that have every possible polarization state across a cross-section).